 Being both a popular streamer and a pro Fortnite player – which is the esport with the biggest prize pools – Tfue earns a fair amount of money from gaming.

-He currently has around 15,000 paying subscribers which, when added to the donations he receives during his streams, means he’ll be receiving a healthy sum that will likely spill into the millions.
+He currently has around 15,000 paying subscribers which, when added to the donations he receives during his streams, means he’ll be receiving a healthy sum that will likely spill into the millions per year.

 Related: How much does the biggest streamer earn?